LuckfoxTECH/luckfox-pico/README.md

     ./build.sh lunch   # Select the reference board ./build.sh         # One-click automatic compilation
     ```
-* Compile Ubuntu
-    ```
-    sudo ./build.sh lunch   # Select the reference board sudo ./build.sh         # One-click automatic compilation
-    ```
-    * Note that when compiling Ubuntu, make sure to use sudo, otherwise it may cause file system errors
-    * The following text will not distinguish between the two sets of instructions, please choose accordingly based on the situation
 #### Build U-Boot
 ```shell
 ./build.sh clean uboot